 The resources that we recommend most highly vary by language.
 For a list of our favorites for the language you’re learning, select it from the table below.

-As it is, an app that doesn’t provide conversational practice or in-depth grammar instruction just isn’t going to get you speaking fluently.
-Realistically, you’d need to supplement your study with conversation practice and additional listening practice.
+As it is, I’m pretty sure an app that doesn’t provide conversational practice or in-depth grammar instruction just isn’t going to get you speaking fluently.
+Realistically, you’d probably need to supplement your study with conversation practice and additional listening practice.

 That said, I think Word Dive has a place for language learners looking for a convenient way to get efficient practice with vocabulary and some grammar points.
 The spaced repetition algorithm they use makes your study time effective, and the interface makes progressing through the material fun.

-There may be some cheaper options out there, and there are definitely some that are more comprehensive.
+There may be some cheaper options out there, and there are definitely some that are more comprehensive in my opinion.
 If Word Dive supports the language you want to learn and is engaging enough for you to use it regularly, though, it could be worth the price.

 Fortunately, the first course is on them.
 Give it a try, but maybe temper your expectations.